-- The VIVA Program Manager will screen applications and contact potential applicants to set up an interview.
+- The VIVA Program Manager and other clinical staff will screen applications and contact potential applicants to set up an interview.
 There may be more than one interview for a placement.

-- After the interview at the site, the prospective supervisor will let the VIVA Program Manager know if they agree to accept the student.
+- After the interview at the site, the prospective supervisor will let the VIVA Program Manager know if they approve the student.

 - Once a student is accepted for a placement, he/she will meet with VIVA Program staff to complete application and background check paperwork.
 References, background checks and other clearance processes must be completed before an applicant can be accepted into the CSB.